MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-forefront-tmg-for-a-hybrid-environment.md

     > [!NOTE]
     > If TMG can resolve the primary web application using the host name you provided in the previous step, you do not have to perform this step.

 8. In the **Public Name Details** dialog box, accept the default setting on the **Accept requests for** menu.
 In the **Public name** text box, enter the host name of your *External URL*  (for example, "sharepoint.adventureworks.com"), and then select **Next**.
-This is the host name in the external URL that SharePoint will use to connect with your SharePoint Server farm.
+This is the host name in the external URL that SharePoint in Microsoft 365 will use to connect with your SharePoint Server farm.

     > [!NOTE]
     > Do not enter the protocol (http:// or https://).